elehcimd/pynb/README.md

 Thank You to [Minodes](http://www.minodes.com) for supporting this Open Source project.

-The nbpymd project is released under the MIT license.
-Please see [LICENSE.txt](https://github.com/minodes/nbpymd/blob/master/LICENSE.txt).
+The pynb project is released under the MIT license.
+Please see [LICENSE.txt](https://github.com/minodes/pynb/blob/master/LICENSE.txt).

 ## Known issues